-How to Create a Burndown Chart in Excel (with Easy Steps)
+How to Create a Burndown Chart in Excel – 6 Steps

-• Actual data: It refers to the original data assigned for 5 weeks to the agile teams.
+• Actual data: the original data assigned for 5 weeks.

-• Chart formatting: We will generate a line chart based on this table formation.
+• Chart formatting: a line chart based on the table.

-• Scheduled Hours: This summarizes the weekly time duration assigned to the agile departments.
+• Scheduled Hours: the weekly time duration assigned to the departments.

-• Completed Hours: It particularly shows the amount of time used to complete some parts of the project.
+• Completed Hours: the amount of time used to complete parts of the project.

 • Effort Left: Amount of time left to complete the whole project.

-• Total Burndown: The total burndown displays the time duration to complete the project before the deadline.
+• Total Burndown: the time duration to complete the project before the deadline.

 • W represents a week.